vodan-development/rpds/README.md

 <<<<<<< Updated upstream
-FieldLab1 – Secure FAIR Refugee Protection Information System
+Secure FAIR Refugee Protection Data System (RPDS)
 1. Project Overview

 This repository contains the final implementation of FieldLab1, a secure and FAIR-aligned application designed to support the structured collection, management, and semantic publication of refugee protection information in humanitarian contexts.